tberlok/paicos/docs/source/installation.md

 The visualization routines that run on GPU require installing CuPy (a drop-in replacement for NumPy that runs on the GPU) and Numba CUDA (just-in-time compilation of kernel and device functions on the GPU).
 These packages only work on CUDA-enabled GPUs, which means that you need a recent Nvidia GPU.
+An Nvidia GPU with good FP64 performance is desirable.

 These packages (CuPy and Numba) are not automatically included in Paicos.
 Up-to-date instructions for installing them can be found at: